It’s All About Grades

-It shows the school their courses and grades — it’s one of the top factors in most college admissions … and it could go a long way to determining whether an Acceptance Letter or a Rejection arrives in your mai
+It shows the school their courses and grades — it’s one of the top factors in most college admissions … and it could go a long way to determining whether an acceptance letter or a rejection arrives in your mail

-When your child applies to a college, the admission officers looks for two things first: grades and challenging courses.
+When your child applies to a college, the admission officers look for two things first: grades and challenging courses.

 To have a shot at a top college (a really selective school), your student needs great grades in the most challenging courses.

 An “A” in woodworking isn’t going to impress a top college, nor is a “C” in AP Calculus.